Erik Gjems-Onstad

-Erik-Ørn Gjems-Onstad, MBE (22 February 1922 – 18 November 2011) was a Norwegian resistance member, officer, lawyer, sports official, politician, author and anti-immigration activist.
+Erik-Ørn Gjems-Onstad (22 February 1922 – 18 November 2011) was a Norwegian resistance member, officer, lawyer, sports official, politician, author and anti-immigration activist.

 Gjems-Onstad joined the Norwegian resistance movement after Nazi Germany invaded Norway in 1940.
 He was arrested in Sweden for his involvement with Norwegian resistance activity in the country in 1941, and was sent to the United Kingdom where he joined the Norwegian Independent Company 1 (Kompani Linge) and received British military training.
 He was deployed to Norway in 1943 as part of Lark, assigned with establishing radio connection with London.
 He led Lark in Trøndelag between 1943 and 1945, which constituted the leadership of Milorg in the region.
-His other activities included to assist with weapons smuggling, prepare the sinking of the German battleship Tirpitz and plotting to assassinate Nazi collaborator Ivar Grande.
+His other activities included assisting with weapons smuggling, preparing for the sinking of the German battleship Tirpitz, and plotting to assassinate Nazi collaborator Ivar Grande.
 He also founded the Durham organisation for conducting psychological warfare towards the end of the war, and he took part in blowing up railway tracks.
 Gjems-Onstad's efforts during the Second World War led him to become one of Norway's highest decorated war heroes.